-Six of the works in this show are inspired by the ancient original woodland Ty-canol in Pembrokeshire.
-Soon after lockdown was lifted last summer, Rachel and her son Bevis hiked out to find Ty-canol.
-Very little of Britain’s original ancient woodland survives, but this comes across in these paintings as the powerful and precious resource it is.
+Four of the works in this show are inspired by the fragment of original Atlantic rainforest that survives at Ty-canol in Pembrokeshire.
 When Rachel visited it was, she says, ‘intense, like a revelation.
 I felt surrounded by personalities who were interacting with each other.
 I thought, I love this place.
 These paintings poured out in the following weeks.’

 Rachel Fenner’s paintings are in gouache on paper framed with oak or ash.
-We also hold stock of Rachel’s work as Giclée prints in the browser at the gallery priced from £190.
+We also hold stock of Rachel’s Drawings and Giclée prints.
 Please get in touch on firstname.lastname@example.org or t: 01308 459511 with any enquiries.
 We are happy to sell paintings online and ship them to you.

 Born in Yorkshire, Rachel Fenner was the daughter of a watch-maker who died when she was ten years old.
 She used to watch him work and he would take her to earthworks in Yorkshire and around Salisbury Plain.
 Rachel loves maths, geometry, music and philosophy.
 She studied art at Wimbledon College of Art, graduating with a double first in painting and sculpture.
 When she got into the Royal College of Art she says it was like winning the lottery.
 There she found Iris Murdoch who taught her philosophy.
-The correspondence two of them maintained until 1993 is held in the archive of Kingston University.
+Their correspondence continued until 1993 and is held in the archive of Kingston University.

 In 1979 she won an Arts Council fellowship to work with Portsmouth City Council to develop ‘Art as Environment’ exploring the parameters of environmental art, This project subsequently led to a large number of ground-breaking projects in which she collaborated with public bodies to produce works that were not simply integral to public spaces but were those spaces.
-Her public spaces have included earthworks, carvings, cast bronze, mosaic paving, brickwork, gates, seating, railings and trellises and have also featured innovative use of water and lighting.
-Many of the projects have been developed as ‘markers’ of former archaeological sites within the built environment.
+Many of the projects were developed as ‘markers’ of former archaeological sites within the built environment.

-At the same time, she continued to paint wonderful abstracted landscapes conveying dynamic energy through patterns and abstracted forms.
+At the same time, she continued to paint landscapes conveying dynamic energy through pattern and abstracted forms.

 These paintings are so fresh that they seem almost alive.